 Pediatric Orphan Indications

-Ganaxolone is currently being evaluated in an ongoing Phase 2 open-label exploratory study as a treatment for orphan, genetic epilepsies (PCDH19, CDKL5 & Lennox Gastaut Syndrome).
+Ganaxolone was evaluated in a Phase 2 open-label exploratory study as a treatment for orphan, genetic epilepsies (CDKL5 Defiency Disorder, PCDH19 Epilepsy, & Lennox Gastaut Syndrome).
 Currently, there are no FDA approved therapies for these conditions.
 More information about the trial can be found on www.clinicaltrials.gov, using Identifier NCT02358538.

 PCDH19 Pediatric Epilepsy